-Impairment of long-lived assets and other lease charges were zero for the three months ended September 24, 2023 compared to \$5 thousand for the same fiscal period of the prior year.
+Impairment of long-lived assets and other lease charges was zero for the three month period ended December 24, 2023 compared to zero for the same period of the prior fiscal year.
+Impairment of long-lived assets and other lease charges was zero for the six month period ended December 24, 2023 compared to \$5 thousand for the same period of the prior fiscal year.
 The decrease was primarily due to impaired beverage equipment in the prior period.